Siphon880gh/rapid-tools-suite/readme.md

-TEAMWORK UTILITIES: Notes inside the element
+TEAMWORK UTILITIES: Notes inside elements
 ===
 *What:* Add semantics and modularity for more readable code.
 Here's a brief summary of those features.
 Following that are example codes.